-This was a previously recorded webinar training.
-When the player is launched, it is recommended to use the bottom scroll bar (in the playback window) to scroll to the right so the image is centered and fully viewed.
-The file share box is available for the document downloads – there are 3 documents (they are also available via the links below.
+This was a previously recorded webinar training (April 2013).
+When the player is launched, it is recommended to click on the small gray arrow on the far left to close the “Events Index” window.
+Then use the bottom scroll bar (in the playback window) to scroll to the right so the image is centered and fully viewed.
+The file share box is available for the document downloads – there are 3 documents (they are also available via the links below).

 - Colorado Dept. of Education: Brain Injury in Children and Youth – A Manual for Educators (PDF)